-In one case, during a reactivity measurement activity, a control rod which was partially in the core was withdrawn by an operator, provoking a positive period of about 0.25 seconds.
-The safety system did not respond during this period and a power excursion occurred.
-However, the reactor was shut down due to quenching by the Doppler effect, without damage to the core.
+In one case during reactivity measurement activity a control rod which was partially in the core was withdrawn by an operator, provoking a positive period of about 0.25 seconds.
+The safety system did not react on this period and a power excursion occurred.
+However, the reactor was shut down due to quenching by the Doppler-effect, without damage to the core.

-In another case, during an experiment to measure the reactivity worth of fuel elements, a bank of control rods was withdrawn due to operator errors and, upon giving a trip command, three of the four control rods of the safety bank did not drop fully in the reactor.
+In another case, during an experiment to measure the reactivity worth of fuel elements, a bank of control rods was withdrawn due to operator errors and on giving a trip command, three of the four control rods of safety bank did not drop fully in the reactor.
 This caused a power spike which damaged the fuel and led to a steam explosion.
-Further damage was caused by a hydrogen explosion.
+Further damage was done by hydrogen explosion.
 The reactor was shut down by dumping the moderator.
-The whole reactor core was destroyed, and the reactor building was severely contaminated.
-However, the radiation dose for the workers and the release of radioactive material into the environment was limited.
+The whole reactor core was destroyed and the reactor building was severely contaminated.
+However, the radiation dose for the workers and the release of radioactive material to the environment was limited.

 A severe reactivity insertion accident occurred in an experimental reactor loaded with highly enriched uranium fuel in a vessel.
-The core was composed of 40 fuel assemblies and 5 control rods in crucifix form.
+The core was composed of forty fuel assemblies and five control rods in crucifix form.
 One of these control rods was placed in the centre of the core and the other four around it.
-During a shutdown for maintenance, the control rod shield plugs were removed in order to install flux measuring wires.
-The day before the scheduled restart of the reactor, the control rods had to be reassembled, requiring lifting of the control rod by around 10 cm.
+During a shutdown for maintenance the control rod shield plugs were removed in order to install flux measuring wires.
+The day before the scheduled restart of the reactor, the control rods had to be reassembled that required lifting of the control rod by about 10 cm.
 The operator lifted the central control rod far beyond the specified 10 cm, making the reactor prompt critical.
-This provoked an exothermal aluminium-water reaction and steam explosion, causing the vessel to move upward.
-Three operators present in the reactor building were affected by the blast; two operators working just above the reactor were killed immediately, with the third dying shortly after his evacuation from the reactor building.
-The accident caused significant contamination of the environment.
-The root cause analysis showed several design deficiencies that include the requirement to lift the control rod for assembly and disassembly, the reactor becoming critical with the removal of the single central control rod, no mechanical limit while withdrawing the control rod manually, use of burnable poison in control rods that caused rapid reactivity gain, and reduction in shutdown margin over the core lifetime.
+This provoked an exothermal aluminium water reaction and steam explosion causing the vessel to move upward.
+Three operators present in the reactor building were hit by the blast and two operators present just above the reactor were killed immediately.
+The third died shortly after his evacuation from the reactor building.
+The accident caused significant contamination to the environment.
+The root cause analysis showed several design deficiencies that include the requirement to lift control rod for assembly and disassembly, reactor becoming critical with the removal of the single central control rod, no mechanical limit while withdrawing control rod manually, use of burnable poison in control rods that caused rapid reactivity gain and reduction in shutdown margin over core life time.

-In a heavy water moderated and natural uranium fuelled critical assembly, the reactor power was controlled by heavy water level and cadmium rods were used for shutting down the reactor.
+In a heavy water moderated natural uranium fuelled critical assembly, the reactor power is controlled by heavy water level and cadmium rods are used for shutting down the reactor.
 At the time of the event, an experiment of activating foils was being conducted.
 The heavy water level was raised to reach criticality.
-Out of three neutron detectors (BF3 chambers), two were showing similar values while the third one showed an erratic reading.
+Out of three neutron detectors (BF3 chambers), two were showing similar values and third detector showed erratic reading.
 Not realizing the impact of their action, the operators disconnected the third detector and continued the reactor operation.
-One of the experimenters smelled ozone and the reactor was shut down after a few minutes.
-Later investigations showed that two chambers believed to be reading correctly had saturated and the reactor operated at unknown power.
-The six persons present received high effective doses (ranging between 2.05-4.33 Sv); one died and the other five recovered after serious sickness.
+One of the experimenter smelled ozone and the reactor was shut down after few minutes.

+Later investigations showed that two chambers believed to be reading correctly had actually saturated and reactor operated at unknown power.
+The six persons present received high doses (2.05 Sv to 4.33 Sv), one died and other five recovered after serious sickness.